-The Park was one of the first places to be given the title of a ‘World Heritage Site’ in 1978.
-In 1996 it made it onto the less desirable ‘World Heritage in Danger’ lists, due to the decline in the population of Walia Ibex, as a result of human settlement, grazing, roads and other influences.
+The Simiens was one of the first places to be given the title of a World Heritage Site in 1978.
+In 1996, it made it onto the less desirable World Heritage in Danger list, due to the decline in the population of Walia Ibex as a result of human settlement, grazing, roads and other influences.

 They move in troops.
-At night they often descend from grazing areas to caves - it’s a wonderful site to watch hundreds of monkeys climbing (and sometimes tumbling) down steep slopes to their night-time spots, which they rest in for safety against predation as well as for warmth.
+At night, they often descend from grazing areas to caves - it’s a wonderful site to watch hundreds of monkeys climbing (and sometimes tumbling) down steep slopes to their night-time spots, which they rest in for safety against predation as well as for warmth.
 Males, distinguishable by their ‘mane’ of hair, will have a harem of females and these harems often live together, defending against single males.
-They Gelada has a vocabulary of at least 27 contact calls, an unusually large number.
+The Gelada has a vocabulary of at least 27 contact calls, an unusually large number.

-Living at 3500-4000m the wolf is a specialised feeder or rodents and has very specific habitat requirements, which have contributed to its status as Africa’s most endangered carnivore and one of the world’s rarest canids, with an estimate of 360-400 individuals in the world in 2011, the majority living in the Bale National Park.
+Living at 3500-4000m the wolf is a specialised feeder of rodents and has very specific habitat requirements, which have contributed to its status as Africa’s most endangered carnivore and one of the world’s rarest canids, with an estimate of 360-400 individuals in the world in 2011, the majority living in the Bale Mountains National Park.

 We work with carefully selected local guides who know the region inside out.
 They know the best viewpoints and the best places to spot elusive endemic species like the Ethiopian Wolf.

-Surprisingly it is the only goat endemic to sub-saharan Africa.
+Surprisingly, it is the only goat endemic to sub-Saharan Africa.
 The Ibex is a species of mountain goat with fantastic horns, that live on the giant cliff faces.
 Visitors might have to swallow feelings of vertigo to spot them clinging to the edge of precipitous slopes.

-Predated by hyenas, the Ibex went from endangered to critically endangered in the 1990s due to poaching, the Walia Ibex live at 2500 to 4500m above sea level.
+Predated by hyenas, the Ibex went from endangered to critically endangered in the 1990s due to poaching.
+The Walia Ibex live at 2500 to 4500m above sea level.
 Walia Ibex tend to live in herds of 5 to 20 and have a striking colouration, with the males owning the better headpiece!

 Species include the striking thick-billed raven, wattled ibis, white-collared pigeon, spot-breasted plover, white-billed starling, white-backed black tit and many, many others.
 There are said to be 25 species of raptors in the park, 5 vultures and four eagle species.

 Above 3,700m is generally open grassland, punctuated by solitary trees as well as many Giant Lobelia’s, which can measure up to 10m in height.
 A stonecrop Rosularia simiensis is endemic to the Simiens, as are ten of the different grass species, including some grasses that are endemic to the Geech plateau.

-Between 3,700m and 3,000m, otherwise known as the Ericaceous belt due to the number of Erica bushes trees and bushes begin to flourish.
+Between 3,700m and 3,000m, otherwise known as the Ericaceous belt due to the number of Erica bushes, trees and bushes begin to flourish.

 Beneath 3,000m much of the forest has been felled for firewood and the land turned into grazing or arable land, and as a result much of the diversity has been lost, with little regeneration.
 However, on more precipitous areas many of the original cover remains including Acacia and Ethiopian Tid as well as other sclerophyllous trees.

-Brilliant's Simien Tours
+Simien Mountains Tours